aiko-chan-ai/discord.js-selfbot-v13/README.md

   </p>
 </div>

+> [!WARNING]
-### <strong>I don't take any responsibility for blocked Discord accounts that used this module.</strong>
+> **I don't take any responsibility for blocked Discord accounts that used this module.**

+> [!CAUTION]
-### <strong>Using this on a user account is prohibited by the [Discord TOS](https://discord.com/terms) and can lead to the account block.</strong>
+> **Using this on a user account is prohibited by the [Discord TOS](https://discord.com/terms) and can lead to the account block.**

 ## Project Status

+> [!IMPORTANT]
-`discord.js-selfbot-v13` is currently in maintenance mode.
+> `discord.js-selfbot-v13` is currently in maintenance mode.
 New features are not actively being added but existing features and new versions of discord are supported as possible.
 There are some major architectural changes which need to be added to improve the stability and security of the project.
 I don't have as much spare time as I did when I started this project, so there is not currently any plan for these improvements.

 ### <strong>[Document Website](https://discordjs-self-v13.netlify.app/)</strong>

 ### <strong>[Example Code](https://github.com/aiko-chan-ai/discord.js-selfbot-v13/tree/main/examples)</strong>

 ## Features (User)
-- [x] Message: Embeds (WebEmbed)
+- [x] Message
-- [x] User: Status, Activity, RemoteAuth, etc.
+- [x] ClientUser: Status, Activity, RemoteAuth, etc.
-- [X] Guild: Fetch Members, Join / Leave, Top emojis, ...
+- [X] Guild: Fetch Members, Join / Leave, Top emojis, etc.
-- [X] Interactions: Slash Commands, Buttons, Menu, Modal
+- [X] Interactions: Slash Commands, Buttons, Menu, Modal.
-- [X] Captcha Handler (2captcha, capmonster, custom)
+- [X] Captcha & TOTP Handler
 - [X] Documentation
-- [x] Voice & Video stream
+- [x] Voice & Video
 - [ ] Everything

 ## Installation

+> [!NOTE]
-**Node.js 16.6.0 or newer is required**
+> **Node.js 18.17.0 or newer is required**

-> Recommended Node.js version: 18+ (LTS)

 ```sh-session
 npm install discord.js-selfbot-v13@latest